 Joining us as our guest expert is Jason Close, a key member of the team working behind the scenes of the successful Global Payments growth story.
 Global Payments literally doubled their revenue growth in a short period of time.
 Jason is here to share the story of how the sales excellence team supported sales leadership to make that happen.
 He has a unique approach to enabling the sales team to outpace the competition.
-Jason shares his story by answering questions from the How to Make Your Number in 2018 Workbook to share emerging best practices.
-Access the latest to review the Sales Enablement phase starting on page 407 of the Sales Strategy section.
+Jason shares his story by answering questions from SBI’s How to Make Your Number in 2018 to review Sales Enablement best practices starting on page 407 of the Sales Strategy section.

 Global Payments is a technology-driven company serving business owners and the leader in merchant credit card processing.
 Jason will demonstrate how to drive revenue per sales head up and time to productivity for new sales hires down.

 Why this topic?
 Getting an increase in sales head count is difficult.
 The expense cops expect all the current sales reps to be at quota before they agree to add any new heads.
 And when new sales people are hired there is little patience from the executive team members, who want each to generate revenue as quickly as possible.
 The sales enablement function exists to onboard new sales hires and to drive revenue per sales head up.
 Neglect sales enablement and forgo adding head count in the future.